 Triple Peaks, LLC|

 After passing up opportunities to buy Ascutney and Timber Ridge, Tim and Diane Mueller purchased 51% of Okemo in 1982.
-Throughout the 1980s and into 1990s (when they had full ownership), their ski area grew at a dramatic rate.
+Throughout the 1980s and into 1990s (when they had obtained full ownership), their ski area grew at a dramatic rate.
 Originally financially unstable with outdated infrastructure, Okemo was developed into the second most visited ski area in Vermont due to a steady stream of expansions.

-On January 24, 2002, Triple Peaks, LLC entered into a Stock Purchase and Merger Agreement with American Skiing Company to purchase Steamboat for $91.4 million.
+On January 24, 2002, Triple Peaks entered into a Stock Purchase and Merger Agreement with American Skiing Company to purchase Steamboat for $91.4 million.
 With Mueller literally sitting in the office at the closing in Manhatten, American Skiing Company then withdrew from the deal on March 26, 2002, instead deciding to sell Heavenly.
-Triple Peaks, LLC subsequently sued American Skiing Company.
-On July 8, 2004, the two firms settled the lawsuit with American Skiing Company agreeing to pay Triple Peaks, LLC $5.14 million.
+Triple Peaks subsequently sued American Skiing Company.
+On July 8, 2004, the two firms settled the lawsuit with American Skiing Company agreeing to pay Triple Peaks $5.14 million.

-In March of 2002, the lease of Mt.
-Sunapee was acquired by Triple Peaks, LLC.
+In March of 2002, the Muellers rolled Mt.
+Sunapee into Triple Peaks.

-On December 5, 2008, Triple Peaks, LLC sold its developed ski area assets to the Real Estate Investment Trust CNL Lifestyle Properties for $132 million.
-Triple Peaks, LLC then entered into an agreement to lease its three areas back from CNL for 40 years, therefore continuing operational control.
+As the ski industry was rocked with financing difficulties related to the recession, Triple Peaks sold its developed ski area assets to the Real Estate Investment Trust CNL Lifestyle Properties for $132 million on December 5, 2008.
+Triple Peaks then entered into an agreement to lease its three areas back from CNL for 40 years, therefore continuing operational control.
 On April 6, 2017, the assets were sold to Ski Resort Holdings, LLC..

 Triple Peaks, LLC Resources on NewEnglandSkiHistory.com: